Master CSS in 2025: From Basics to Pro-Level Styling & Earning Skills

 Cascading Style Sheets are concerned with the building of web sites - in other words building websites that look nice and can be easily used with.

+HTML shows the content but CSS controls how it looks.
 Whether it’s fonts, colors, space between sections or cool effects CSS handles all of that.
+Without CSS, all websites would look plain just black text on a white screen.

 CSS: Style that makes web pages look nicer and be easier to navigate/use.
+That’s why every web designer or developer should learn it.

 How CSS Works